 Robin Hood is notorious.
 He robs from the rich to give to the poor.
 He can shoot arrows like nobody's business.
 And he lives rent-free in the heads of Prince John and the Sheriff of Nottingham.
 He's a folk hero and a staple of English letters like King Arthur.
 He's also been done to death … Continue reading Origins: Robin Hood

 Today's post is not going to be exactly cheery, and if anyone wants to stop reading due to sensitivities or thinks this topic is too macabre, I completely understand.
 History's not always a pretty sight.
-However, I wanted to at least touch on Jonestown because it shook a lot of people in America, and Northern … Continue reading Why I Never Say, “They Drank the Kool-Aid.”
+However, I wanted to at least touch on Jonestown because it shook a lot of people in America, and Northern … Continue reading Why I Never Say Someone Is “Drinking the Kool-Aid.”

 It's Mr. Hudson!
 Doris Day and Rock Hudson are a perennially favorite screen team.
 They only made three movies together, but they're all memorable and fun.
 The last of them was 1964's Send Me No Flowers, a tale of hypochondria, hysteria, and hilarity.
 George (Rock Hudson) has it tough.
 He may live in a perfect house with … Continue reading George’s Final Days

 Hello there...
 I don't know why I never saw The Red Shoes.
 TCM showed it several times during the brief period my family had cable, but I never watched it.
 Too distracted, I guess.
 Well, that's all changed now, so let's hop into this 1948 gem, shall we?
 The Red Shoes was based on a story by Hans … Continue reading Dance, Vicky, Dance